Tubulin

 More about "Tubulin"

-It is the major component of microtubules, which play a crucial role in various cellular processes such as cell division, intracellular transport, and cell motility.
+These hollow, cylindrical structures play a vital role in various cellular processes, including cell division, intracellular transport, and cell motility.

-Tubulin is an essential protein for a wide range of cellular activities, making it an important area of study for scientists working to unravel the complexities of cell biology.
+Tubulin is essential for a wide range of cellular processes, making it an important area of study for scientists working to unravel the complexities of the cell.